 - Your website may be experiencing a heavy traffic spike, which is beyond your server’s capacity.

-- Your web hosting company may be at fault and the database is not functioning due to some problem at their end.
+- Your WordPress web hosting may be at fault and the database is not functioning due to some problem at their end.

-Before any attempt to fix the issue, I advise you to take a backup!
+Before any attempt to fix the error establishing a database connection in WordPress, I advise you to take a backup!
 You have the following options to make a backup:

 - Download all web files from FTP (SFTP).
-To do this, you will have to log into your hosting account, such as Cloudways Platform.
+To do this, log into your hosting account (I’m using Cloudways).

 - Export MySQL database through the Export function.